scaleoutsean/awesome-solidfire/encryption/kmip-thales-keysecure.md

 ## Attach KMIP Server to KMIP Provider

-- Request to add Server ID 11 to Provider ID 5 (your IDs are likely to be different):
+- Request to add Server ID 11 to Provider ID 5 (in each case both IDs are likely to be different - they are simply incremented each time):

 ```json
 {